It took a long time for me to wrap my head around the fact that my “old body” was gone and indeed irrelevant.

 1. Too much high-intensity exercise too soon

-So the first question is: have you had a proper check up?
+So the first question is for new mums is this: have you had a proper check up?
 After both my girls, my 6-week check up amounted to a quick 5 minute chat on my general well-being.
 No mention was made on whether I was able to return to exercising, much less on how I should go about it!

 New mums often start jogging or join classes to get fit again.
 But the problem is that jogging is quite high-impact, especially if you’re still carrying pregnancy weight.
 And in big classes, your trainer will probably be unaware that you are post-partum and have limited knowledge of specific requirements anyway.

 What you need is a specific plan that targets your specific requirements and gives you the maximum results in the least possible time.
 The Minimum Effective Dose, so that you just do the things that are going to lead to results!
 And do these consistently.

 I get many of my post-natal mums doing a 20 minute workout, 2-3 times per week.
 Once that’s embedded, you could increase it to 30-40 minutes 3-4 times per week.

 We include whole body exercises, like step ups and squats.
 These use your big muscles groups and burn more calories!
 Maximum effectiveness in the Minimum dose…